SBangarh/Bike-station-and-destination-location/README.md

 19. Checked for duplicates in combined data
 20. Performed a describe function to get an overlay of the data; saw I had some outliers and some 0's
 21. Created some visualizations of the combined data
+22. Loaded the data into a db and created tables for relevent df
+### _model building_